Tyreek Hill Player Prop Bets for NFL Week 18 | Kansas City vs. Denver 1/8/2022

 Matchup vs. Denver

-- Hill's 44.5 receiving yards per game in his 11 matchups against the Broncos are 34.0 fewer than his over/under for Saturday's game.
+- Against the Broncos, Hill has averaged 44.5 receiving yards per game in his 11 career matchups, 35.0 fewer than his over/under for Saturday's game.

-- In 11 matchups versus the Broncos, Hill has had a TD catch four times, including multiple scores in one game.
+- The Broncos are conceding 226.9 passing yards per game this year, the NFL's seventh-ranked pass defense.

-- This week Hill will face the NFL's seventh-ranked pass defense (226.9 yards allowed per game).
+- The Broncos' defense is fourth in the NFL, giving up 1.3 passing touchdowns per game.

 Recent Performances

-- Against the Bengals last week, Hill was targeted 10 times and picked up 40 yards on six receptions.
+- Against the Bengals last week, Hill was targeted 10 times and racked up 40 yards on six receptions.

-- Hill has racked up 207 yards in his last three games (69.0 receiving yards per game) with one touchdown, reeling in 20 balls on 25 targets.
+- Hill has recorded 207 receiving yards (69.0 per game) and one touchdown, hauling in 20 passes on 25 targets in his last three games.

 Hill's Kansas City Teammates